scala-jwt/oath/README.md

 trait OathEnum[A <: OathEnumEntry]
 ```

-### OathToken Example

 The `Enum` token names will be converted by default from `UPPER_CAMEL => LOWER_HYPHEN` which is
 going to be the name that the library is going to search in your local config file.

 ```scala
 sealed trait OathExampleToken extends OathEnumEntry